Callum Gribbin: Club career

-Having joined Manchester United's academy from a young age, Gribbin plays for the under 18's and received praise by various newspapers. in the 2014/15 season scoring a free kick, which led to him being compared to Ryan Giggs.
+Having joined Manchester United's academy from a young age, Gribbin received praise from various newspapers while playing for the Under 18 squad.
+In the 2014/15 season, Gribbin scored a free kick, which led to him being compared to Ryan Giggs.
 In the final game of that season Gribbin made his under 21's debut against Manchester City when he was 16 years old.
 During that season Gribbin was scouted by Liverpool and Manchester City.
-Gribbin signed a new four-year deal with the club in the summer of 2015.
-This is a one year scholarship with a three year professional contract.
+Gribbin signed a new four-year deal with the club in the summer of 2015, a one year scholarship with a three year professional contract.
 In the 2015–16 season Gribbin made his Under 19 debut in the UEFA Youth League and was praised for his performance against VfL Wolfsburg with Nicky Butt describing him as having a "light bulb moment".

 At the end of his Manchester United contract Gribbin signed for Sheffield United in 2019 and featured for their Under 23 team.
 Gribbin left the club the following summer.

 He moved to Barrow in August 2020.
 Gribbin made only one league appearance in an injury plagued season before departing in June 2021.

 In November 2021, Gribbin signed for Northern Premier League Premier Division team Radcliffe.

 In August 2022, he transferred to divisional rivals FC United of Manchester.